+There is no perfect answer for what’s the best frame rate for YouTube videos.
 Motion pictures defined the latter part of the 20th century as the entertainment industry witnessed exponential growth.
 So…

 Frame rates, generally known as Frame Per Second(FPS), refer to the number of images that appear on a screen/display.
 The more frames per second a display, the better the video quality will be in simpler terms.

-You often see the jargons of “120fps”, “60FPS” being thrown out a lot when talking about TVs and videos.
+You often see the jargon of “120fps”, “60FPS” being thrown out a lot when talking about TVs and videos.
 The logic behind it is simple; with more FPS, you will get a clearer picture.

-Before moving forward, you should know that viewing higher FPS videos requires capable displays and screens.
+You should know that viewing higher FPS videos requires capable displays and screens.
 The capability of screens is measured in refresh rate, which is denoted by hertz(Hz).
 Refresh rate represents the number of times the image is refreshed on display per second.